-2.3.2.
-Functional decomposition
+2.3.2 Functional breakdown

 The functional model used to define the requirements for the AFTN/AMHS gateway has been presented in Figure 2.2.
 This model provides an abstract view that facilitates the definition of the components of the gateway and the assignment of functions to each component.
-In addition, an AFTN/AMHS Gateway includes a control position which functions are essentially a local matter and is therefore not represented on the diagram.